 If you're really into the science behind what makes a product work the way it does, prepare to be blown away by this revolutionary formula—and no, we're not using the word revolutionary lightly.
 Professor Augustinus Bader has created a cream with technology so unique, it'll make the beauty nerd in you geek out.

 It's a cream, so you can already guess that this formula doesn't skimp on hydration.
 It features a Trigger Factor Complex which is essentially a combo of natural amino acids, vitamins, and molecules that encourages the regeneration of the body's own stem cells.

 Not surprisingly, it has the seal of approval of celebrities, editors and Hollywood's elite.
 We'll just go ahead and confirm that the hype is very real; your skin will be left feeling luxuriously soft and supple.

-This fruity, hydrating moisturizer is formulated to fade dark marks and improve skin's texture.
-With hyaluronic and kojic acid working together to calm breakouts and brighten complexion, users report skin that looks noticeably smoother.
+This fruity, hydrating moisturizer is formulated to fade dark marks and improve skin texture.
+With hyaluronic and kojic acid working together to calm breakouts and brighten the complexion, users report skin that looks noticeably smoother.
 We especially love the pineapple extract that provides vitamin C and a natural tropical scent.